MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 |English  <br/> |United States  <br/> |en-US  <br/> |

-### In-meeting transcription languages
+### In-meeting transcription locales

-Once an end-user enrolls, their voice can be recognized during meetings and identified in the transcription when the meeting is set to one of the following languages:
+Once an end-user enrolls, their voice can be recognized during meetings and identified in the transcription when the meeting is set to one of the following locales:

 |**Language**|**Country/Region**|**Culture ID**|
 |:-----|:-----|:-----|